aesc-silicon/elements-sdk/README.rst

    :width: 800

 Entry point for this flow is Zephyr.
 The compiled output will be stored in a build directoy and can immediately used by GDB.
-The Zephyr output is a dependency for FPGA based designs can need to be run before.
+The Zephyr output is a dependency for FPGA based designs and need to be compiled before.
 The next stage generates the MCU files for the specific SOC and places these again in the build storage.
 A simulator can than be used to run the design on the local machine without any hardware.
 The last stage is the synthesizing of the design files into the specific hardware architecture.
 The synthesized design can be simulated again or flashed to the hardware.

 Usage